 Figure 2.
-Sociogram showing network density.
+Sociogram showing network density

-The collaborative network shown in Figures 2 indicates that most of the local staff preferred to ask for advice from the supervisor (L-Sup02), senior engineer (L-SEng01), and project engineer (L-PEng02).
+The collaborative network shown in Figures 2 indicates that most of the local staff preferred to ask for advice from L-Sup02, L-SEng01 and L-PEng02.
 They usually exchanged their knowledge and experience with the team members once a day or more than once a day.
 It seems clear that they were well connected with the other local staff and the foreign manager (F-PM01) in terms of the KT processes in this project.
 Furthermore, the collaborative network in Figures 2 also shows that L-Sup02, L-PEng02 and L-SEng01 were the most central actors who shared their knowledge and experience within the team members.
-It seems clear that they were well connected with other companies, and he actually improved the KT processes in this project by being a source of knowledge for the team to deliver this track rehabilitation project.
+It seems clear that they were well connected with other companies and he actually improved the KT processes in this project by being a source of knowledge for the team to deliver this track rehabilitation project.

-F-PM01 was another actor who obtained knowledge and experience on how to manage the ICJV project from F-AD, and he exchanged his knowledge and experience with L-PM05 (project manager from the local partner).
+F-PM01 was another actor who obtained knowledge and experience on how to manage the ICJV project from F-AD and he exchanged his knowledge and experience with L-PM05 (project manager from the local partner).
 It seems clear that F-PM01 connected well with L-PM05, as they exchanged their knowledge and experience more than once a week.
 F-PM01 asked L-PM05 for advice on how to manage and construct the ICJV project in Thailand because he trusted him.
 Moreover, the result indicates that F-PM01 received knowledge from L-Sup02, who had participated in ICJV project-1A in 2002.
 It could be said that the KT processes in the ICJV project were between L-Sup02 and F-PM01.

-Moreover, it is indicated that the project manager (L-PM05) was the focal point in this network; hence, it can be assumed that this network was organised around him.
-He was a mechanical engineer with 16-20 years of experience and held the position of project manager as local partner.
-L-

-PM05 sought advice from the project engineer (L-PEng01) once a day and the logistics manager (L-PML) less than once a week, whereas he shared his experience with engineer (L-Eng05) more than once a week and engineer (L-Eng06) and project engineer (L-PEng02) once a week.
-He also exchanged his experience with project engineer (L-PEng02) once a day.
-Hence, it can be assumed that the project manager (L-PM05) was responsible for coordinating the construction process in this project with the engineer and project engineer.
+Moreover, it is indicated that L-PM05 was the focal point in this network; hence, it can be assumed that this network was organised around him.
+He was a mechanical engineer with 16 years to 20 years of experience and held the position of project manager as local partner.
+L-PM05 sought advice from L-PEng01 once a day and L-PML less than once a week, whereas he shared his experience L-Eng05 more than once a week and L-Eng06 and L-PEng02 once a week.
+He also exchanged his experience with L-PEng02 once a day.
+Hence, it can be assumed that L-PM05 was responsible for coordinating the construction process in this project with the engineer and project engineer.

 However, it is important to analyse the centrality measures in this study to identify the key actors who are more central and more strongly linked than others with regard to the transfer of knowledge in this ICJV project.
-The centrality measures are analysed in the next section, and it is vital to identify the kind of knowledge that was exchanged throughout this ICJV project.
+The centrality measures are analysed in the next section and it is vital to identify the kind of knowledge that was exchanged throughout this ICJV project.
 As stated above, it is crucial to analyse the degree of centrality measures in order to determine which actor is more central and more strongly linked than others in terms of transferring knowledge in an ICJV project because the degree of centrality immediately shows the distance between each actor and all the others in the network.
 Actors' centrality measures (i.e., both the degree of centrality and betweenness centrality) can be used to identify the sources of knowledge and influence KT (Schröpfer, Tah and Kurul, 2017).
 The network map with different node sizes is shown in Figure 3.